 9. Full Disclosure: Once selected as a match for a child, the agency will provide you with all available information and history for the child.

 10. Transition: Before a child is placed with you, the child will be introduced to your family through scheduled visits, and a transition plan will be created.

 11. Post Placement Supervision: After a child is placed, a minimum of a 90–day post placement period is required where a worker makes monthly visits to assess the child’s and family’s adjustments and readiness to proceed to finalization.
 Once the period has been met and your family deemed prepared to finalize, you will be notified of the agency’s consent to the adoption.
 During this time, you will select an attorney to assist with your finalization.

-Finalization: Your attorney will schedule a hearing before a judge.
-At this hearing the adoption will be legalized and the child will legally become part of your family.
+12. Finalization: A hearing to finalize your adoption will be set before a judge in the area the child is from.
+At this hearing, the adoption will be finalized and the child will legally become part of your family.

 13. Post-Adoptive Support: PSF’s post-adoption liaison is available to offer a full continuum of post-adoption services to continue support your family after your adoption.